coheigea/testcases/apache/docker/fediz/fediz-helloworld/README.md

-# Dockerfile to deploy a WS-Federation secured 'fedizhelloworld' application
+# Dockerfile to deploy a Fediz secured 'fedizhelloworld' application

 This directory contains a Docker File to deploy a 'fedizhelloworld' application to Apache Tomcat, where Tomcat is configured with the Apache CXF